mike632t/x11-calc/README.md

-For  models with continuous memory the contents of program memory and  data registers are saved in a hidden file in the users' HOME directory when  the program  exits  or the calculator is switched off, and restored  from  this hidden file when the simulator is loaded or reset using 'Ctrl&#8209;C'
+For  models with continuous memory the contents of program memory and  data registers are saved in a hidden file in the users' HOME directory when  the program  exits  or the calculator is switched off, and restored  from  this hidden file when the simulator is loaded or reset using 'Ctrl-;C'

     ~/.x11-calc-nn.dat

-When  starting the simulator the name of the data file used to restore  the saved state can be specified on the command line allowing previously  saved copies of programs to be loaded automatically when the simulator starts  or the  simulator is reset using 'Ctrl&#8209;C'.
+When  starting the simulator the name of the data file used to restore  the saved state can be specified on the command line allowing previously  saved copies of programs to be loaded automatically when the simulator starts  or the  simulator is reset using 'Ctrl-;C'.
 However, any changes will be saved in the hidden data file.